 According to regulations stipulated by the Immigration Department, non-local students who do not have the right of abode / right to land in Hong Kong are required to apply for a valid HKSAR student visa / entry permit through their Hong Kong institutions, which will take up the sponsorship for their studies in Hong Kong.
 HSUHK will assist those admitted students in applying for student visas / entry permits.
-Students need to pay the visa application fee to the Registry along with the visa application documents.
-After receiving the Hong Kong student visas / entry permits, mainland China students should apply for the Exit-Entry Permit in their household Public Security Bureaus.
+Students need to pay the administration fee (visa application fee inclusive) to the Registry along with the visa application documents.
 Persons with visitor visas are not allowed to study in Hong Kong.

 Complete and Submit Application